fusionpbx/fusionpbx-docs/source/getting_started/security.rst

 SSL / TLS
 ^^^^^^^^^^

 SSL and TLS are very necessary in today's internet applications from VOIP to Websites.
-There are expensive services you can purchase for SSL certificates, default self signed certificate and free options.
-Let's Encrypt one of the free options.
+There are expensive services you can purchase for SSL certificates, default self signed certificate and free options.  `Let's Encrypt`_ is one of the free options.

 * `Setup Let's Encrypt with FusionPBX`_